Skip to content

-Verify if current user has SeTakeOwnershipPrivilege privileges by running:
+1. Verify if the current user has SeTakeOwnershipPrivilege:

 whoami /priv